pnlnum/pnl/README.md

 ```

 Note the command `make install`, which installs
-- the headers to `build-dir/include`
+- the header files to `build-dir/include`
 - the library and the CMake config file to `build-dir/lib`